 2. In the bowl of a stand mixer (or in a large bowl and using a hand mixer), cream together the butter and both sugars.
 Add the eggs, one at a time, scraping down the bowl with a rubber spatula in between.
 Add the vanilla and mix well.

-3. In a separate bowl, combine the flour, baking powder and salt.
+3. In a separate bowl, combine the flour, baking soda and salt.
 Add the dry ingredients to the wet ingredients in 2 additions, scraping down the bowl and mixing well after each.
 Remove the bowl from the mixer and use the rubber spatula to stir in the cup of semi-sweet chocolate chips and the cup of milk chocolate chips.

 4. Spread the batter into the prepared skillet and sprinkle a few extra chocolate chips over the top.
 Bake in preheated oven for 30-40 minutes, until golden on top and no longer jiggly in the centre when you gently shake the skillet.
 Remove the skillet from the oven and allow to cool for at least 10 minutes before serving.
 Serve warm using a spoon, or cool to room temperature and slice into wedges with a knife.